 GHB has a storied and infamous history as a depressing substance.
-It is extremely addictive, but can be overcome with the help of specialist, clinical treatments from The Hader Clinic.
+It is extremely addictive, but can be overcome with the help of specialist, clinical GHB rehab treatments from The Hader Clinic.

 GHB — or gamma-hydroxybutyrate — is a central nervous system depressant that naturally occurs within the body.
 It has a range of medical applications, but most recently, has been co-opted by party scenes as a powerful gateway to euphoria and increased libido.
 The substance can be easily abused, and is highly addictive.
 The Hader Clinic employs a holistic model of GHB addiction treatment.

-The Hader Clinic addresses GHB addiction by following a holistic model of care that treats all facets of addiction.
+The Hader Clinic addresses GHB addiction by following a holistic model of GHB addiction treatment that addresses all facets of addiction.
 As a specialist private hospital, we are experts at helping patients through all stages of recovery, from detox and withdrawal, to inpatient rehabilitation, to outpatient services.
 Each program features specific therapies and costs, giving patients the greatest shot at long term recovery.